Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Distinct jump rates

-Moreover, $Y^{yz}_+$ is distributed as a random walk with transition kernel~$p(\cdot,\cdot)$ and jump rate given respectively by~$2$.
+Moreover, $Y^{yz}_+$ is distributed as a random walk with transition kernel~$p(\cdot,\cdot)$ and jump rate $2$.
 To indicate the use of this construction we denote the underlying probability measure by~$\Pb^{yz}$.
 Notice that Remark~\ref{rmk:couplingworks} still holds for this construction.